alphagov/govuk_publishing_components/docs/generate-a-new-component.md

 ## Option 3: create a component in Static (don't)

-This is deprecated, don't add anymore components to Static.
+This is deprecated, don't add any more components to Static.